lwandile9/Python/README.md

 - Install Python from  https://www.python.org/downloads/
 - Use a code editor like VS Code, PyCharm, or Sublime Text

+Why Learn Python?

+Ease of Learning: Python’s simple syntax resembles natural language, making it an excellent choice for beginners.
+Versatility: Python can be used for web development, scientific computing, data analysis, artificial intelligence, and many other applications.
+Community Support: Python has a large, active community and extensive documentation, making it easier to find help and resources.

 ## Python Basics

 **1. Variables and Data Types**